hobinkwak/riskPremium/README.md

 - Fama Macbeth Two Step Regression (1973)
 - Three pass method (2021)

 This study empirically analyzes methodologies for estimating risk premiums of factors.
-It compares the traditional Fama-Macbeth Two-Step Regression with the Three-Step Regression proposed in 2021, estimating risk premiums for the FF-5 factors and macroeconomic variables (hereinafter, macro factors).
+It compares the traditional Fama-Macbeth Two-Step Regression with the Three-Step Regression proposed in 2021, estimating risk premiums for the FF-5 factors and macroeconomic variables.
 The Three-Step Regression produced more reasonable estimates when estimating the risk premiums of macro factors.

 ## Implementation